Can Antidepressants Help People With Arthritis?

 “Some patients aren’t depressed.
-They get demoralized because they’re suffering from rheumatoid arthritis,” explains Glenn Treisman, MD, PhD, Eugene Meyer professor of psychiatry and medicine at Johns Hopkins.
+They get demoralized because they’re suffering from rheumatoid arthritis,” explains Glenn Treisman, MD, PhD, professor of psychiatry and medicine at Johns Hopkins Medicine.
 “That doesn’t respond to antidepressants.
 It responds to support and time.”

 Some rheumatologists prescribe antidepressants, while others refer their patients to mental health or pain management specialists.
-The side effects depend on which drug you take, but typically antidepressants can cause:
+The side effects depend on the drug, but typically antidepressants can cause: